Ohio Turnpike Toll.com

 How much is the Ohio Turnpike penalty for missing a toll?+

-There is no fixed flat penalty.
-If your transponder fails to read, the camera reads your plate and the system bills your account at the regular E-ZPass rate.
-If you have no E-ZPass account, a Toll By Plate invoice is sent at the cash rate.
-The invoice carries no surcharge if paid on time; administrative fees of $5 to $25 begin to accrue if it is unpaid after the due date.
-Sustained non-payment can ultimately trigger an Ohio BMV registration hold.
+If your transponder fails to read, the camera reads your plate and the system bills your registered account, normally at the E-ZPass rate.
+If you have no E-ZPass account, an invoice is mailed at the unpaid-toll rate, which is higher than both E-ZPass and cash.
+A $5 fee is added if the first invoice is not paid by its due date, and sustained non-payment can ultimately trigger an Ohio BMV registration hold.

 What is the lost ticket fee?+

-If you enter at a cash plaza and cannot produce your entry ticket on exit, you are charged the maximum cash-rate full-route toll: $27.75 for a Class 1 car, regardless of how few miles you actually drove.
+If you enter the ticketed section at a cash lane and cannot produce your entry ticket on exit, expect to be charged the maximum cash fare for the ticketed section: $20.00 for a Class 1 car, regardless of how few miles you actually drove.
 The system has no way to tell where you entered.
 Clip the ticket to your visor.
 E-ZPass users are unaffected because their entry is logged electronically.

 Is there an Ohio Turnpike credit card surcharge?+